-So, with all these moral and monetary pressures dramatized by our profound economic downturn, we find ourselves sailing before several winds of change.
+With all these moral and monetary pressures dramatized by our profound economic downturn, we find ourselves sailing before several winds of change.

-Our new president won on a platform that included the kind of comprehensive health reform we need.
+First, our new president won on a platform that included the kind of comprehensive health reform we need.